taranjeet/taranjeet.github.io/_posts/2018-01-26-elasticsearch-completion-suggester.md

 {% gist 7addaf95b2a8daa7f2733c5f67f52a39 %}

-We get the following movies as result
+We get the following movies as the result

 * Iron Man